input-output-hk/cardano-docs.iohk.io/_docs/protocols/binary.md

 ~~~

 Stored as `totalLen + (k, v) pairs + some remaining part`.
 But currenlty there are
-no `(key, value)` pairs in attributes, only arbitrary length byte array.
+no `(key, value)` pairs in attributes, only arbitrary length byte array:

 | Field size | Type     | Value | Description                                 |
 |------------|----------|-------|---------------------------------------------|